Deepak25101997/Phase4Project/README.md

 ### `npm install`

-Run this script in both the root folder and the ExpressBackend folder to install all the dependencies.
+Run this script in both, the root folder and the ExpressBackend folder to install all the dependencies.

 ### `npm start`